rafaelferrari0/rtl_fm_player/README.md

 Outputs stereo audio to soundcard using SDL library.
 Record stereo .wav file format.

-Runs on ANY Linux version (if compiled from source). :thumbsup:
+- Runs on ANY Linux version (if compiled from source). :thumbsup:
-Runs on ANY Windows version (from XP to 11). :thumbsup:
+- Runs on ANY Windows version (from XP to 11). :thumbsup:

 The DVB-T dongle has to be based on the Realtek RTL2832U.
 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more RTL SDR details.

+Or you can buy from Ebay, Aliexpress searching for "RTL SDR BLOG".

 You need to install a new driver to use this dongle.